-When writing same code for building a mobile App and a website simultaneously, it’s important to know how to handle the “Back” button.
+When writing reusable code for building a mobile App and a website, it’s important to know how to handle the “Back” button.
 More specifically, how to manage buttons on your layout/page that should make your App “go back” to the previous screen.

-Analyze this situation: We have an App with two pages (so two routes): a login one (route “/“) and another one with a list of items on multiple layout tabs (let’s call it “List page” from now on; each tab has a route like “/list/shoes”, “/list/hats”).
-Login page redirects to List page and List page has a “Logout” button which redirects the user to the Login page.
+Consider this situation: We have an App with two pages (so two routes): a login page (route “/“) and another page with a list of items on multiple layout tabs- Let’s call this page “List page” from now on, where each tab has a route like “/list/shoes”, “/list/hats”.
+The Login page redirects to List page and List page has a “Logout” button, which redirects the user to the Login page.

 How would you handle this situation?
-Normally, you’d write code like below for Login and Logout button (won’t go into details of handling the login information and communicating with a server as this is outside of our point here):
+Normally, you’d write code like below for the Login and Logout button (we won’t go into details of handling the login information and communicating with a server as this is outside of our point here):

 Now you build your App and install it on a phone.
-You open up the App, hit login then logout.
-Then the phone’s back button.
+You open up the App, hit login then logout, then the phone’s back button.
 What you most likely want is for your App to exit at this point… but it doesn’t!
-It goes to “/list” route instead..
+It goes to the “/list” route instead.
 It’s kind of obvious why.
 Web history builds up as you hit the buttons:

 window.history.length to be 1 again.
 Quasar can handle this automatically for you.
 Read about the

 Let’s rewrite the Logout button to act as we would actually want it to work, which is to make

 window.history.length be 1 again.